Priority Care Centres Information Sheet

-SA Health, in partnership with the Adelaide Primary Health Network and General Practices, has established four Priority Care Centres across metropolitan Adelaide.
+SA Health and Wellbeing SA, in partnership with the Adelaide Primary Health Network and General Practices, have established four Priority Care Centres across metropolitan Adelaide.

-The Priority Care Centres are part of a new pilot program that provides community-based healthcare and treatment for eligible patients who would otherwise be seeking a service from an SA Health Emergency Department.
+The Priority Care Centres provide community-based healthcare and treatment for eligible patients who would otherwise be seeking a service from an SA Health Emergency Department.

 The Centres are led by General Practitioners with additional support from SA Health hospital staff specially trained in acute assessment and care.
 They also offer a range of other services that can support care and treatment including access to:

-For more information, download the Priority Care Centres Information Sheet (PDF 146KB) or contact Wellbeing SA.
+For more information, download the Priority Care Centres Information Sheet (PDF 146KB) or contact email Wellbeing SA.